KripC2160/Breakdown-fy/README.md

 2. Select the default cube, and open the side panel (key N by default) and find Breakdown-fy addon
 3. Click the **Breakdown-fy!** button and you have just created a breakdown animation!

+There are numerous ways you can create breakdown animations.
+You can select all of the objects, select few objects at a time and drop them in a different intervals, dropping objects in different heights and time, etc.

 ### Create New Scene
 This option creates the breakdown animation on a separate scene.
 This option is on by default.
+After creating a breakdown animation, the option turns off to prevent new scenes from being created by accident, but it can be turned on again if needed.

 ### Height
 Height variable changes the height which the objects will be dropping from.
 To achieve the objects coming out from the ground, set the values to negative ones.